salmanebah/pdp-compile-platform/README.md

 2. Update grub: ```update-grub```
 3. Restart for the change to take effect.

-## Example with python and suds library
+## A client example with python and the suds library
 ```python
 #! /usr/bin/env python